CategoriesBanners Business Cards Flyers Labels Stickers Carbonless Forms

 This is where quality customer service comes into play for boosting your marketing and customer relations.
 If your customers are satisfied with their purchases from your store, they will refer your store to their friends.
 By giving them your business cards, you are making it easier for them to refer you to their friends.

 When you decide to give out discounts create business cards with coordinated discount codes on them.
-If you do this around Father’s Day, Mother’s Day, Valentine’s Day, etc., you can make the code relevant (and more memorable) to the holiday.
+If you do this around Father’s Day, Mother’s Day, Valentine’s Day, etc., you can make the code relevant to the holiday (and more memorable).

 Distribute these cards ahead of time and encourage recipients to give out the cards to their peers and colleagues.
 Always give two or more—one for the client, and others for their colleagues.

 To control how these discount offers are used, set up a system to track every code.
 Include dates in the codes such as the month of the promotion.

 This sets a deadline for the promotion.
 Also, record the purchase using the discount code immediately to avoid duplicate orders using the same code.

 It can also be a great idea to use URL shorteners as tracking tools for your business cards.

 Check your area for public bulletin boards.
 These are usually located in business centers and facilities that are accessible to the public.
 Schools, grocery stores, recreational facilities, libraries, laundromats, coffee shops, and community centers usually have their own bulletin boards.

 These bulletin boards serve as a venue for targeted business card marketing.
 For instance, if your target market is college students, then putting your business cards on school bulletin boards brings you closer to your target market.

 As always, ask for permission from administrators and managers, or check the board’s guidelines, when you leave business cards on these bulletin boards.